JC01111/Leetcode/README.md

 ### Sliding Window

-Sliding Window technique is similar to Two Pointers, usually use a left pointer as a "Pivot" to know where we start recently and then update `left += 1`.
+Sliding Window technique is similar to Two Pointers, we use two ptrs `l, r` for `[start, end]` of the substring/sliding window.
 Sometimes we may need to use **hashmaps** to find substring.

 |Sliding Window|||||
 |---|---|---|---|---|